mshumilova/BED_VEP_Annotation/README.md

 If your file format is .vcf, it will be copied to "inp_dir" right away.
 _____________________________________________________________________________________________
 #### Step 6.
 VEP Annotation
-VEP annotation will be performed based on the genome assembly (37 or 38) was indicated in "config" file and the following plugins:
+VEP annotation will be performed based on the genome assembly (37 or 38) indicated in "config" file and the following plugins:
 GnomAD Exomes, GnomAD Genomes, CADD Whole Genome and ClinVar.